wrightedu/cse-support-cool-stuff/README.md

 Cross platform programmer's text editor with all sorts of useful extensions and modules.
 Basically python of the IDE world.
 [Home page](https://code.visualstudio.com/)

+### You Should Use

+Reminds you to use your aliases [GitHub Repo](https://github.com/paysonwallach/fish-you-should-use)

 **TODO** find more cool stuff